one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn CLI.md

 tags: [learn, cli]
 season: spring
 created: 19 Aug 2021
-updated: 22 Aug 2022
+updated: 23 Aug 2022
 sources: Misc but mostly Mrshu from https://mareksuppa.com/teaching/linux-cli-data-science/2021/
 ---

 ## Why, really?
 - [Become shell literate](https://drewdevault.com/2020/12/12/Shell-literacy.html): Attempt at trying to persuade you that this whole thing makes sense. _Full disclosure_: the author of the article is a well-known free software advocate, so he is far from impartial in his article.
 That said, he is certainly not alone in suggesting it; here is another example from [Letters To A New Developer](https://letterstoanewdeveloper.com/2019/02/04/learn-the-command-line/)

-## UNIX Philosophy
+## UNIX philosophy
 - [Unix philosophy](http://catb.org/esr/writings/taoup/html/ch01s06.html) (by [Doug McIlroy](https://en.wikipedia.org/wiki/Douglas_McIlroy), creator of Unix pipes) is to:
 	- Write programs that do one thing and do it well
 	- Write programs to work together